COVID19 Prevention Checklist Industry Guidance

 - Based on current knowledge, a close contact is someone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before illness onset until the time the patient is isolated.
 Close contacts should stay home, maintain social distancing, and self-monitor until 14 days from the last date of exposure.

 - Theaters should promptly notify the Maine DHHS, CDC or any local health official if a they learn an employee or other worker has tested positive for COVID-19 and assist all such officials as reasonably requested to trace likely contacts and advise contacts to isolate and self-quarantine.

-- In-theater food service operations should follow state guidance on safe operation of restaurants.
+- In-theater food service operations should follow state guidance on safe operation of food and drink service.

 - Drink or popcorn refills should not be allowed unless served in a clean unused container.

 - Minimize self-service areas such as drink stations.
 To the extent possible, use contact-less dispensers to minimize hand touching.
-Replace multi-use condiments with single-serve packets.
 Other suggestions to minimize multi-touch surfaces include providing single-wrap utensils, straws, and lids provided at any take-out or self-seating point of sale.
-Self-service areas require frequent cleaning and disinfection
+Self-service areas require frequent cleaning and disinfection.
+(Updated 1/28/21)

 - Use of prepackaged food and beverages is encouraged.

 - In-theater retail spaces should follow state guidance on safe operation of retail businesses.